fatihcode/Bootcamp-Js-Project/07.Day-Projects/05-Shapes/readme.md

 * [ ] Create a function that takes a number as an input and returns the shape with that number's amount of sides.

-*Note: You may use a large conditional but may be using “object”seems a lot better.*
+*Note: You may use a large conditional but may be using “object” seems a lot better.*

 ***Good luck!***